University Employee Occupational Health Clinic

 The Clinic is open from 8:30 a.m. until 4:30 p.m., Monday – Friday (except for University holidays).

 Employees requiring medical surveillance appointments should go to the Online UEOHC Appointment System to schedule an appointment.
 If you are not flagged in the medical surveillance program, please complete the Request for Services form and fax to EHS at 919-962-0227.
+Employees requiring appointments for health concerns related to the indoor environment should call the UEOHC at 919-966-9119 to schedule an appointment.
 Treatment of work-related injuries and illnesses does not require an appointment.
 The affected employee’s supervisor should call the Clinic to advise that an injured employee is en route and to provide a brief description of the nature of the injury.
 Employees with life-threatening illnesses or injuries should go directly to the Emergency Department located in the Neurosciences Hospital.

 Special arrangements have been made for treatment of work-related injuries and illnesses for most work-sites remote from the Chapel Hill area.
 Check with your Human Resources Facilitator or contact the Workers’ Compensation Manager, 919-962-5710, if you have not been informed of those arrangements.